julpar/career-switch-defi/README.md

 ```bash
 $ composer install
 ```
-Then to run provided example:
+Then, to run provided example you should execute:

 ```bash
 $ php test.php